 TURP may be recommended if you have:

-• Bladder control issues due to a large prostate
+- Bladder control issues due to a large prostate that may cause urine leakage (urinary incontinence)

 Before you have surgery, your provider will suggest you make changes in how you eat or drink.
-You may also be asked to try taking medicine.
+You may also be asked to try taking one or more medicines.
 Part of your prostate may need to be removed if these steps do not help.
 TURP is one of the most common types of prostate surgery.
 Other procedures are also available.

 Your provider will consider the following when deciding on the type of surgery: